cfstras/cfmedias/doc/components.md

   + delivers content to core
   + manages lists and users
   + keeps media hashes
-  + is replaceable (network, sqlite, mysql, postgres, ...)
+  + has a replaceable sql backend (sqlite, mysql, postgres, ...)
+  + can be completely supplied by a remote instance

 - db-importer:
   + uses db to add media to the library